 Margarita Iglesia: Even if they are slightly different in purpose and character, they feel like a big, big park right at the corner of the city.
 That’s a privilege.

 Alston: We recently took a walk through the two parks with Margarita Iglesia, director of landscape architecture at the Boston Architectural College, to learn more about their differences.
-We start on the Common, which was created in 1634 when a group of wealthy families decided to turn some simple cow grazing pastures into America’s first public park.
+We start on the Common, which was created in the early 1800s when a group of wealthy families decided to turn some simple cow grazing pastures into America’s first public park.
 Iglesia says the idea was to mimic parks emerging in European cities in the early 1800s as places for people to gather, be in nature and find some peace and quiet.

 Iglesia: Cities are very congested, very polluted.
 When you are deep into the park, you don’t hear the traffic so much.
 And if you have fountains, the sound of fountains is calming.
 All these things have very positive effects on people’s psyche and feelings.